gddk/vagrant-cent65-64-puppet/README.md

 ```

 ## Be amazed
-Watch and learn.
 When it's done provisioning, you can SSH to it with vagrant/vagrant at 192.168.33.10

 It should have graphite already up and running